phidesigner/Udacity-DE-nanodegree/Project 1/README.md

 ## Purpose
 This project aims at creating a Postgres database with tables designed to optimize queries on song play analysis, as well as the ETL pipeline for future analysis.

-For this a predifined ETL process is executed and star schema is chosen as the more flexible and convenient approach to the analytical requirements.
+For this a predifined ETL process is executed and star schema is chosen as the more flexible and convenient approach to the analytical requirements e.g.

+- Denormalized tables for the specific queries
+- Faster aggregation
+- Flexible and adaptable schema for future analys

 The fact table is defined as the songplay list and four dimension tables are created with information about:

 - Time
 - User